 By taking an integrated risk management approach, organizations can reach higher levels of program maturity and deliver real value in the form of stronger performance, increased resilience, better assurance and more efficient compliance.

-We welcome you to join Acuity Founder and CEO, Simon Marvell and Principal Consultant, Andy Boden on our upcoming webinar: 'Beyond GRC' (August 5th, 4pm BST / 11am EST).
-They will be comparing traditional vs modern Integrated Risk Management solutions and explaining how you can build improve your risk management program to improve transparency, drive decision-making and communicate that information to the Board.
+Listen to Acuity Founder and CEO, Simon Marvell and Principal Consultant, Andy Boden discuss: ‘Beyond GRC‘ in this on-demand webinar.
+They compared traditional vs modern Integrated Risk Management solutions and explained how you can improve your risk management program to gain transparency, drive decision-making and communicate that information to the Board.